 On Snowcarbon we’ll always put you in touch with the most appropriate rail company for your destination.
 You can read more about your booking options here too.

-Bus tickets from railway stations to resorts usually cost 10€ or less, and a full taxi doesn't cost much more person.
-If the station is in the village, some hotels will pick you up free of charge.
+Bus tickets from railway stations to resorts usually cost 10€ or less, and a full taxi doesn't cost much more person either.
+Some hotels, chalets and tour operators will pick you up from the station free of charge - always check this.

-You can see taxi and bus fares from station to resort are shown on the transfer-guide page on each resort listed on Snowcarbon - and they are a big saving over airport transfer costs.
+Taxi and bus fares from station to resort are shown on the transfer-guide page on each ski resort listed on Snowcarbon - and they are a big saving over airport transfers.

 If you are travelling to London from another part of the country, you can get disounts on domestic rail travel to St Pancras.

 This little-known service - only available by phoning the number below - not only gets you discounted travel to London; it also gives you the reassurance that if your regional UK train or your returning Eurostar trains are delayed or cancelled your onward carrier will reaccommodate you even - regardless of the type of ticket you have.

 The tickets also include tube transfers and railcard discounts where appropriate.